Folix0/prj2Group9/analysis/Initial Analysis/UserStories.md

 * As an accountant I want to be able to send a quotation to the customer containing among other things a proposed price so that the customer can confirm his order.
 * As an accountant I want to be able to store the order in order to make the invoice.
 * As an accountant I want to be able to receive a message from the driver if the delivery is delayed to inform the customer about that issue
-* As an accoutant I want to be able to receive a message from the driver if the delivery is delayed so that I can add a discount to the order
+* As an accountant I want to be able to receive a message from the driver if the delivery is delayed so that I can add a discount to the order
 * As an accountant I want to be able to receive a message from the driver if the delivery is delayed so that I can decide if the order needs to be canceled and thus to inform the customer about this issue.